tangjiuqi097/ATCAIS/README.md

 # ATCAIS

-The ATCAIS tracker for VOT-RGBD2019 challenge
+It is the ATCAIS tracker for VOT-RGBD2019 challenge.

 The code is implemented based on